Senior Data Engineer

 The Company

-With long-term funding, serious compute, and teams made up of engineers, scientists and ML specialists from top global organisations, they are tackling problems typically seen in big tech and AI labs rather than traditional enterprise environments.
+With long-term funding, serious compute capability and teams made up of engineers, scientists and ML specialists from leading global organisations, they are tackling problems typically seen in frontier AI labs rather than traditional enterprise environments.

 This is a mission-driven organisation with genuine technical depth and a very high engineering bar.